Engaging Employees in the Workplace

 L – Listen

 Do you have formal and informal mechanisms in place to listen to your employees?
-Whether in the form of suggestion boxes, online forums, or
+Whether in the form of suggestion boxes, online forums, or one-on-one conversations, offering employees the opportunity to share their comments, suggestions, and concerns is vital to keep them engaged.

 M – Manage Effectively